Public weighs in on PawSox move to Worcester

 But others aren’t convinced.

 “Because of the kind of project it is, there naturally are going to be other kinds of expenses above and beyond,” said Tracy Novick, who is concerned about the move.
-“The ground fields in particular are one of those giant holes in the ground when it comes to expenses.”
+“The brownfields in particular are one of those giant holes in the ground when it comes to expenses.”

 The council says the next step is for the city’s economic development council to create a plan to pay for the project without raising taxes, a promise that is being met with both praise and skepticism.